UPC/ravada/docs/docs/advanced_settings.rst

 By default, the IP that is shown to the users will be 10.0.0.44 , but it is not accessible from outside.

-For Ravada 0.9 and older set it ad /etc/ravada.conf:
+For Ravada 0.9 and older set it at /etc/ravada.conf:

 ::

-    nat_ip: the.ip.address.ip
+    nat_ip: the.external.ip.address

 Since Ravada 0.10 you have to change it in the database: